4 Hours / 4 CEs

 • Intended Audience

 This training is intended for M.S. or PhD-level psychologists who conduct forensic psychological evaluations and/or work in correctional settings, including those involved in prisons, jails, probation, parole, and community-based forensic mental health services.
-It is also designed for community psychologists engaged in forensic or correctional work.
-Attendees will be asked to complete preliminary reading on basic etiquette, such as not deadnaming, using correct pronouns, not asking about genitals, and referring to transgender and gender-diverse people respectfully, to ensure constructive participation.
+It is also suitable for community psychologists engaged in forensic or correctional work.
+Attendees will be asked to complete preliminary reading on basic etiquette and respectful language use regarding transgender and gender-diverse individuals to ensure constructive participation.

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals with varying levels of experience in forensic mental health evaluations involving transgender and/or gender diverse individuals.
+This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in forensic evaluation of transgender and/or gender diverse individuals.

 • Practice Setting